RemadeFoods/awake-template/content/categories/remade-food-recipes.md

 ---
-name: Remade Food Recipes
+name: Savory Recipes
-image: /uploads/to-go-box.jpg
+image: /uploads/mailchimp.jpg
 description: Follow along and try all of our new recipes.
 ---